The Lord, Our Shepherd

 The planning process proved to be a pure joy.
 Our worship planning team helped search for music based on the service themes.
 We arranged for each service to include a reading of Psalm 23, each time from a different Bible version or contemporary paraphrase.
 Our Scripture readers included a variety of persons, from very young children on one Sunday to an octogenarian on another (presenting the King James Version, with eyes closed, reciting from memory).
 We found a brief drama based on the psalm and used it early in the series.
 Finally, we created a banner for our large A-frame sanctuary that blended a cross and a shepherd’s staff, so that the worship area visually reflected the theme.

 The more I studied and planned for this series, the more I became convinced that the worship theme needed to be carried fully into our lives, even beyond the Sunday worship.
-So I prepared a devotional guide (see box, p.
-16) that was included in the Sunday bulletin, offering a passage and a reflective question for each day of the week.
+So I prepared a devotional guide available at the end of this article that was included in the Sunday bulletin, offering a passage and a reflective question for each day of the week.
 (These passages often repeated biblical references made in the sermon.)
 We encouraged each worship participant to read and pray over Psalm 23 each day, to listen to what God might say to them through these familiar words.
 We also added a series of brief, meditative Wednesday night prayer gatherings so that all would have a midweek opportunity to reflect on the Lord as our Shepherd.

 FIRST SUNDAY IN LENT